icebert04/icebert04.github.io/_posts/2018-5-12-a-real-mother.md

 As a child, I always get bored going to that place.
 There's not much to do there but **"Sit and Pray"**.
 But I always been hearing stories about that nun who help a lot of people.
 This began to question me...
 Why is she so special to a lot of people?
 What made her different from the others?

+Years past and both my Lola and my Mom gone to meet our creator.
+Now, it is just me who visit Sr. Mary Grace.
+Not that often but still managed to stop by especially when I'm around the area.
+We talked a lot.
+Not only on the vicinity where is stationed but through social media (Yes, they are allowed to us Facebook).